-In this subject you explore the field of public communication and the major areas of practice to gain an understanding of the role of communication in the public sphere, of audiences, environments and contexts of communication, including professional communication practices and issues around integration and convergence.
-You learn how public communication, public relations and advertising are conceptualised and practised in various types of organisations and interest groups.
-You also begin to produce your own work in advertising, public relations and organisational communication including using new media.
+Students explore the field of public communication and its major areas of practice.
+They gain an understanding of the role of communication, audiences and environments and contexts of communication in the public sphere, including professional communication practices and issues of integration and convergence.
+Students learn how public communication, public relations and advertising are conceptualized and practised in various types of organizations and interest groups including organizational communication and marketing communication.
+They will explore controversies in the field such as social representations, agendas and advocacy, and begin to produce their own work in advertising, public relations and organizational communication including using new media.